Silver Centenary: Museum

-In 1962, the Western Australian Museum expressed an interest in buying the Silver Centenary, but with Ford's death in a motor vehicle accident in 1963, the people of Beverley started the Selby Ford Memorial Fund, the purpose of which was to keep the plane in Beverley as a tribute to Ford.
-In January 1964, the Silver Centenary was lowered from the roof of the powerhouse and a wall was removed enabling the aircraft to be moved.
-After being cleaned up, the Silver Centenary was put into storage again until completion of the Beverley Aviation Museum in 1967, where it became the feature piece.
+In 1962, the Western Australian Museum expressed an interest in buying the Silver Centenary, but with Ford's death in a motor vehicle accident in 1963, the people of Beverley started the Selby Ford Memorial Fund, the purpose of which was to keep the aircraft in Beverley as a tribute to Ford.
+In January 1964, the Silver Centenary was lowered from the roof of the powerhouse, and a wall was removed enabling the aircraft to be moved.
+After being cleaned up, the Silver Centenary was put into storage again until completion of the Beverley Aeronautical Museum in 1967, where it became the feature piece.

-There is a wonderful interactive display, complete with a 1:5 scale model, exact replica of the silver centenary plane built in Beverley, located at the Beverley Visitor Centre, 141 Vincent Street Beverley, Western Australia.
+There is an interactive display, complete with a 1:5 scale model, exact replica of the Silver Centenary aircraft built in Beverley, located at the Beverley Visitor Centre, 141 Vincent Street, Beverley, Western Australia.